guangf1/Connect4/docs/final.md

 The state is a 6x7 board, where dropping a tile in any column will leave the tile on the bottom row of the empty space.
 There are 7 actions, each action represents 1 of the 7 columns of the board. reward is +1 for winning the game, -1 for losing the game or dropping a tile in a full column, and 0 for a draw or an action that does not end the game.
 Since connect four is a two-player competitive game, we will train our model incrementally from easy to difficult opponents to avoid not having good enough training results due to consistent repetition of the reward results.

 **·Baseline Approach**
 A basic use case was given in the documentation of the ConnectFour environment library.
 We use this example as our baseline approach. we simply create an instance of the ConnectFour environment and train a 100,000-step model using the PPO algorithm + Mlp training strategy and the default hyperparameters.
-An example of the Baseline approach is as follows:
+An example code of the Baseline approach is as follows:
 ```python
 env = ConnectFourEnv(opponent=BabyPlayer())
 model = PPO("MlpPolicy", env, verbose=1,)
 model.learn(total_timesteps=(100000))
 ```

 **·Proximal Policy Optimization(PPO)**
 Proximal policy optimization is one type of reinforcement learning algorithm used to train AI.
 The algorithm uses a policy gradient algorithm.
 It combines the ideas from A2C and TRPO algorithm.
 The PPO training approach we used from stable_baseline3 library based on the paper ["Proximal Policy Optimization Algorithms" by Schulman, John, et al](https://arxiv.org/pdf/1707.06347).
 The paper summarizes that the ppo function we used is a policy gradient method for reinforcement learning, which alternate between sampling data through interaction with the environment, and optimizing a "surrogate" objective function using stochastic gradient ascent.
 The following formula defines the Clipped Surrogate Objective(CSO) of the PPO, which is used to stabilize policy updates and avoid excessive policy changes:

 $$L^{\text{CLIP}}(\theta) = \hat{\mathbb{E}}_t \left[ \min \left( r_t(\theta) \hat{A}_t, \, \text{clip} \left( r_t(\theta), 1 - \epsilon, 1 + \epsilon \right) \hat{A}_t \right) \right]$$

 **·Deep Q-network(DQN)**
 DQN (Deep Q-Network) is a reinforcement learning algorithm that combines deep learning and Q-Learning to solve complex reinforcement learning problems.
 We still used the DQN function defined in stable_baseline3 library to train our AI model.
 The DQN approach defined in stable_baseline3 based on the paper ["Playing Atari with Deep Reinforcement Learning" by Mnih, Volodymyr, et al](https://arxiv.org/pdf/1312.5602).
 The paper indicated that the model is a convolutional neural network, trained with a variant of Q-learning, whose input is raw pixels and whose output is a value function estimating future rewards.